jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 fashion; and despite the fact that we thought we were obliged to develop it, I think that is a shorthand statement of our position on it; and I think it has not been met, at least up to this point, in any of the briefs and cases. </p>
-<p>MR. JUSTICE FRANKFURTER: I should suggest that the question is not whether this Court loses its power, but whether the states lose their
+<p><b>MR. JUSTICE FRANKFURTER</b>: I should suggest that the question is not whether this Court loses its power, but whether the states lose their
 powers.
 I understand the answer you make to it— </p>
-<p>MR. MARSHALL: It is my understanding, yes, sir, I think definitely, Mr. Justice Frankfurter, that a reading of the two briefs in
+<p><b>MR. MARSHALL</b>: It is my understanding, yes, sir, I think definitely, Mr. Justice Frankfurter, that a reading of the two briefs in
 this case demonstrates clearly that as of this time we have a test to see whether or not the public policy, customs and mores of the states of South Carolina and Virginia or the avowed intent of our Constitution—as to which